logicspark/berryjam/README.md

 ```

 </details>
-After the scan, Berryjam automatically launches an Analytic Dashboard in your web browser for transparency and insights.
+After the scan, an Analytic Dashboard is generated in your web browser for transparency and insights.
 Here is a sample Dashboard:

 ![berryjam - dashboard](./assets/img/berryjam-dashboard.svg)